AnalyticsDojo/AnalyticsDojo/README.md

 We welcome pull requests from collaborators!
 Please, follow [these steps](CONTRIBUTING.md) to contribute.

-Origin of Project
+Support
 ------------

 This project was inspired by and forked from the awesome folks over at [Free Code Camp](https://github.com/FreeCodeCamp/FreeCodeCamp), but we aren't associated with that organization.
+Right now it is supported by [RPI](https://www.rpi.edu), but we are hoping to build a team of supporters from around the world.

 License
 -------